lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 Our solution addresses these challenges through hardware-rooted cryptographic proofs that bind workload identity, host integrity, and geolocation into a unified, verifiable credential.

 ![The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity](images/Slide7.PNG)

-*The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity*

 The diagram shows the solution architecture with:
 1. **Workload Identity Agent** sending inference data with Proof of Geofencing workload certificate/token to AI Inference Host